thekswenson/PEWO_thekswenson/examples/2_placement_accuracy_for_a_bacterial_taxonomy/README.md

 ```
 snakemake -p --cores 2 --resources mem_mb=8000 \
 --snakefile eval_accuracy.smk \
---config workdir=`pwd`/examples/2_placement_accuracy_for_a_bacterial_taxonomy/run \
 --configfile examples/2_placement_accuracy_for_a_bacterial_taxonomy/config.yaml
 ```

 ## Comments

-In this example, `workdir` and `query_user` config flags are set dynamically, as it is required they are passed as absolute paths.
-You could also set them manually by editing the `config.yaml`  file before execution.

 Raw results will be written in `examples/2_placement_accuracy_for_a_bacterial_taxonomy/run`.